Andreas1331/ragemp-keypad/README.md

 Originally created around 2019, so it might be broken with newer versions of RageMP, though I believe I fixed this at some point.

 The system allows you to set up a keypad server-side and hook an action to the Confirm button in the keypad.
 The action is invoked server-side and as argument you get the value which the user put in the keypad client-side.
-You can set the title, subtitle and even control of the input in the field will be asterisks for cases where the player would be typing a pin etc.
+You can set the title, subtitle and even control if the input in the field will be asterisks for cases where the player would be typing a pin etc.

 The entire keypad requires no CEF at all, and no web related dependencies.
 Instead the whole thing is defined and rendered using native GTA:V UI elements.